 NOTE 1 – This clause satisfies requirement R-8.3.3.2.2/1//[ITU-T H.248.TLSPROF].

-The SDP “a=fingerprint:” attribute (according [IETF RFC 4572]) shall be used under the condition of H.248 gateways involved in network architectures (given by trust model and SIP/SDP as application control protocol) as described by this RFC.
+The SDP “a=fingerprint:” attribute (according to [IETF RFC 4572]) shall be used under the condition of H.248 gateways involved in network architectures (given by trust model and SIP/SDP as application control protocol) as described by this RFC.

 NOTE 2 – The SDP based method is exclusive, i.e., there are not any alternative H.248 signalling elements defined.

-If the SDP “a=fingerprint:” element would be required by an H.248 profile, then
+If the SDP “a=fingerprint:” element is required by an H.248 profile, then

 the MGC would provide a fully specified SDP fingerprint attribute in the H.248 RD and